-Be a part of the Chamber of Commerce Young Professionals (YP) Mentor Hawaii cohort 6!
+Be a part of the Chamber of Commerce Hawaii Young Professionals Program (YP) Mentor Hawaii Cohort 7!

 WHAT IS MENTOR HAWAII?

 Mentor Hawaii is YP’s signature mentorship program that provides exclusive access to Hawaii’s top executives for one-on-one mentoring to support career growth and elevated business acumen.

 While the one-on-one mentorship is designed to be tailored to each mentee’s specific goals, Mentor Hawaii provides a structured program as well as guidelines for suggested topics and best practices to make the most out of a mentorship experience.

 During the six-month long program, mentors in Cohort 7 can expect:

 - Kick-Off Introductory Breakfast – for mentor/mentee pairs to get acquainted and learn more about program expectations and desired outcomes

 - Five Monthly Meetings With Your Mentor – in-person or Zoom/phone call meetings

 - Celebratory Wrap-Up Event – to recap the success of the program and network with other cohort mentees and mentors